On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Heat kernel estimates and hyperbolic manifolds

 \begin{lem} There are $R<\infty$ and $\ga>1$ such that if $r_1,r_2>R$ then for any two points points $x_1=(r_1,\theta),~x_2=(r_2,\theta)$ at the same direction $\theta$ and any $g\in G_c$ for which $d_g(x_1),d_g(x_2)\le\gep$ we have:

 \end{lem}

-\begin{proof} Since the points $x_1,x_2$ are far from the invariant geodesic $c=(0,\infty)$ and have small $g$-displacement.
-The quantities $d(g\cdot x_i,x_i)$ are approximated, up to a bounded multiplicative error, by the intrinsic Euclidian distance between the Euclidian projection of $g\cdot x_i$ and $x_i$ to the horosphere $\BE^{n-1}$.
-For the projections (considered with the intrinsic distance) however the ratio in question is equal to $\frac{r_1}{r_2}$ by similarity of Euclidian triangles. \end{proof}
+\begin{proof} Since the points $x_1,x_2$ are far from the invariant geodesic $c=(0,\infty)$ and have small $g$-displacement, the distances $d(g\cdot x_i,x_i)$ are approximated, up to a bounded multiplicative error, by the intrinsic Euclidean distance between the Euclidean projections of $g\cdot x_i$ and $x_i$ to the horosphere $\BE^{d-1}$.
+For the projections (considered with the intrinsic distance) however the ratio in question is equal to $\frac{r_1}{r_2}$ by similarity of Euclidean triangles. \end{proof}

-Let now $M_{\le\gep}^\circ$ be a thin component which is a tubular neighborhood of a short geodesic, and let $\ti M_{\le\gep}^\circ$ be a connected component of its pre-image in the upper half space.
+Let now $M_{\le\gep}^\circ$ be a thin component which is a tubular neighbourhood of a short geodesic, and let $\ti M_{\le\gep}^\circ$ be a connected component of its pre-image in the upper half space.
 We may suppose that the short geodesic lifts to $c=(0,\infty)$.
 Suppose that the length of the short geodesic is $\gt$.
-Note that $G_c=N_G(G_c)$ and hence it follows from the Margulis' lemma that $\gC_{p,\gep}$ is contained in $G_c$.
+Note that $G_c=N_G(G_c)$ and hence it follows from the Margulis Lemma that $\gC_{p,\gep}$ is contained in $G_c$.
 Choose a fundamental domain for $\gC_{p,\gep}$ in $\ti M_{\le\gep}^\circ$ of the following form:

-where $\psi(\theta)$ is defined to be the radial horoshpherical distance for which at direction $\theta$ the minimal displacement is exactly $\gep$, i.e.
+where $\psi(\theta)$ is defined to be the radial horospherical distance for which at direction $\theta$ the minimal displacement is exactly $\gep$, i.e.

-for $x\in \BE^{n-1}$ of coordinates $(\psi(\theta),\theta)$.
+for $x\in \BE^{d-1}$ of coordinates $(\psi(\theta),\theta)$.